LLB Hons Degree in Law: A Detailed Study

 The difference between LLB and LLB Hons courses, although slight, can be summarised as follow:

 - LLB degree provides an overview of several subjects, whereas LLB Hons degree provides a detailed, in-depth insight into each subject.

 - LLB does not provide you with the specialization whereas with an LLB Hons degree you can obtain specialization in any particular area of a subject.

 - LLB Hons provides a detailed research dissertation in a specific area.

 LLB Hons at Mont Rose College

 At Mont Rose College of the Management & Sciences, this course is offered in partnership with Buckinghamshire New University.
 It is a Level – 6 course with the availability of 120 credits in an academic year for a full-time student.
-The programme offers four modules in each semester, out of which the student is required to attend 12 hours per week during three-year course.
+The program offers four modules in each semester, out of which the student is required to attend 12 hours per week during a three-year course.

-Instead of approaching the students with syllabus and theory, MRC believes in enhancing their passion and guiding them towards their career.
+Instead of approaching the students with syllabus and theory, MRC believes in enhancing their passion and guiding them towards their careers.
 The students of MRC are trained in such a way that they can be able to demonstrate their knowledge and understanding with a range of substantive areas of law.